 Undeclared Majors

-If you haven’t decided on a major yet, take a few introductory classes in majors you are interested in to see what you like and don’t like.
+If you haven’t gone through choosing a major yet, take a few introductory classes in majors you are interested in to see what you like and don’t like.
 Take a wide variety of classes your first two years; this is your experimental phase.
 Take the courses that interest you and some that don't.
-Give your mind and soul opportunities to be bent in directions you would not ordinarily choose.
+Give your mind opportunities to be bent in directions you would not ordinarily choose.
 You may just find a subject you love that you didn't even know existed or that you thought you hated.

 Select Classes Carefully